Maxine Hong Kingston

 First generation Chinese American writer Maxine Hong Kingston was born on October 27, 1940, in Stockton, California.
 She is one of eight children of Tom, a teacher, who arrived in the United States in 1925 and Ying Lan Hong, a midwife, who emigrated from China in 1940.
 Two of her siblings who were born in China died before her father could arrange passage for the family to settle in the United States.
 Kingston attended Edison High School and during this time, her first published work appeared in the Girl Scouts' magazine The American Girl.
 From there, she earned a bachelor’s degree in 1962 from the University of California, Berkeley.
 That same year, she married husband Earll Kingston.
 Before she became a famous writer, she was an educator, working in California and Hawaii.

-While labeled as nonfiction, Maxine Hong Kingston's first book, The Woman Warrior: Memoirs of a Girlhood among the Ghosts featured a blending of traditional memoir and myth—and invoked a similar feeling of magical realism found in the works of such authors as Gabriel Garcia Marquez.
+Maxine Hong Kingston created a worldwide sensation with her 1976 work The Woman Warrior: Memoirs of a Girlhood Among Ghosts and emerged one of the leading contemporary Chinese-American writers.
+While labeled as nonfiction, The Woman Warrior: Memoirs of a Girlhood Among Ghosts featured a blending of traditional memoir and myth—and invoked a similar feeling of magical realism found in the works of such authors as Gabriel Garcia Marquez.
 Readers were enthralled by the book as were critics.
 The book won the National Book Critics Circle Award for nonfiction in 1976.

 For Maxine Hong Kingston, however, the work was half-finished.
 She always envisioned The Woman Warrior as the first part of a larger work.
 The second part, China Men, followed in 1980.
-It won the American Book Award the following year, and Hong Kingston became a Guggenheim fellow that same year.
+It won the National Book Award the following year, and Hong Kingston became a Guggenheim fellow that same year.